IHE/ITI.PIXm/input/pagecontent/a_issues.md

 - Feedback to the open issue ***PIXm 020*** which targetId's to return from a Patient Identifier Cross-reference Manager and ***PIXm 021*** about transaction naming and implications.

 #### Open Issues and Questions
+These issues were known as part of the publication, and IHE invites comments.

 ***PIXm\_007***